hudson-and-thames/arbitragelab/docs/source/time_series_approach/h_strategy.rst

 Properties
 **********

 It is clear that the choice of H-strategy depends on the value of H-volatility.
-If :math:`\xi^1_T > 2H`, then to achieve a positive profit the investor should employ a momentum H -strategy; If :math:`\xi^1_T < 2H` then the investor should use a contrarian H-strategy.
+If :math:`\xi^1_T > 2H`, then to achieve a positive profit the investor should employ a momentum H-strategy.
+If, on the other hand, :math:`\xi^1_T < 2H` then the investor should use a contrarian H-strategy.

 Suppose :math:`P(t)` follows the Wiener process, the H-volatility :math:`\xi^1_T = 2H`.
-As a result, it is impossible to profit from the trading on the process :math:`P(t)`.
+As a result, it is impossible to profit by trading on the process :math:`P(t)`.
 We can also see that H-volatility :math:`\xi^1_T = 2H` is a property of a martingale.
-Likewise :math:`\xi^1_T > 2H` could be a property of a sub-martingale or a super-martingale or a process regularly switching over time from a sub-martingale to a super-martingale and back.
+Likewise :math:`\xi^1_T > 2H` could be a property of a sub-martingale or a super-martingale or a process that regularly switches back-and-forth over time between a sub-martingale and a super-martingale.

 In this paper, the author proposes that for any mean-reverting process, regardless of its distribution, the H-volatility is less than :math:`2H`.
 Hence, theoretically, trading the mean-reverting process by the contrarian H-strategy is profitable for any choice of :math:`H`.

 Pairs Selection
 ###############